James Dalton (pastoralist): Pastoral holdings across New South Wales

 By the time of James' death in 1919, the family's Orange district landholdings encompassed more than 30,000 ha extending from the town boundary to Mullion Creek, 20 km to the north.
-In addition, the Dalton's owned the 11,000ha "Gobabla" at Nevertire and "Belowra" (20,000ha) near Nymagee, as well as interests in several stations around Condobolin.
+In addition, the Dalton's owned the 11,000 ha "Gobabla" at Nevertire and "Belowra" (20,000 ha) near Nymagee, as well as interests in several stations around Condobolin.
 The Orange properties alone ran 40,000 sheep, which were shorn – along with sheep from other surrounding properties– at a 32-stand wool shed near the Mullion Creek railway siding.
 The properties were run as an integrated unit as Dalton Estates, with weaners (Romney/Merino cross) sent from "Kangaroobie" to "Gobabla" to grow out, the wether portion then transferred as wool cutters to "Belowra" and the ewes back to "Kangaroobie".
 Shorthorn cattle were also run on "Kangaroobie" and other Dalton properties, and bullocks were sent to the western stations for finishing in good seasons.

-Sydney Holdings
+Sydney holdings

 James Dalton was very influential throughout the colony and owned land and buildings across New South Wales.
 When James and his brother became partners, they built stores in lower Fort Street and had one of the largest owned wharfs and bond and free warehouses at Millers Point on Port Jackson.
-They also built Dalton House at 115 Pitt Street (which is no longer standing) to manage the company East of the Blue Mountains and to manage the importing/exporting branch of Dalton Bros.
+They also built Dalton House at 115 Pitt Street (which is no longer standing) to manage the company east of the Blue Mountains and to manage the importing/exporting branch of Dalton Bros.